brian14708/wh-briefings/statements-releases/2021-12/2021-12-02-statement-from-president-joe-biden-on-unemployment-insurance-claims-2.md

 date: '2021-12-02'
 permalink: https://www.whitehouse.gov/briefing-room/statements-releases/2021/12/02/statement-from-president-joe-biden-on-unemployment-insurance-claims-2/
 published_time: 2021-12-02 09:59:43-05:00
-title: Statement from President Joe Biden on Unemployment Insurance Claims
+title: "Statement from President Joe\_Biden on Unemployment Insurance\_Claims"
 ---

 This morning, we received additional evidence of the strength of